Royal African Company: Royal African Company of England

-Slave trade
+Trade in enslaved Africans

-In the 1680s, the company was transporting about 5,000 enslaved people a year to markets primarily in the Caribbean across the Atlantic.
+In the 1680s, the company was transporting about 5,000 enslaved people a year to markets, primarily in the Caribbean across the Atlantic.
 Many were branded with the letters "DoY", for its Governor, the Duke of York, who succeeded his brother on the throne in 1685, becoming King James II.
-Other slaves were branded with the company's initials, RAC, on their chests.
-Historian William Pettigrew has stated that this company "shipped more enslaved African women, men and children to the Americas than any other single institution during the entire period of the transatlantic slave trade", and that investors in the company were fully aware of its activities and intended to profit from this exploitation.
+Other enslaved Africans were branded with the company's initials, RAC, on their chests.
+Historian William Pettigrew states that this company "shipped more enslaved African women, men and children to the Americas than any other single institution during the entire period of the transatlantic slave trade", and that investors in the company were fully aware of its activities and intended to profit from this exploitation.

-Between 1672 and 1731, the Royal African Company transported 187,697 enslaved people on company-owned ships (653 voyages) to English colonies in the Americas.
-Of those transported, 38,497 enslaved people died en route.
-The predecessor Company of Royal Adventurers (1662–1672) transported 26,925 enslaved people on company-owned ships (104 voyages), of whom 6,620 died during the passage.
+Between 1672 and 1731, the Royal African Company invested in ships which transported 186,748 enslaved people on (652 voyages) to English colonies in the Americas.
+Of those transported, 16,077 enslaved people died en route.
+The predecessor Company of Royal Adventurers (1662–1672) transported 27,489 enslaved people on company-invested ships (105 voyages), of whom 670 died during the passage.